toddaustin07/MQTTDevices/README.md

 Currently supported device types:  switch, battery, button, contact, motion, motionPlus, alarm, dimmer, vibration, lock, presence, sound, moisture, temperature, humidity, energy, text, numeric, robot vacuum, fanspeed.
 More can be added - just ask!

-Switch, button, alarm, dimmer, lock, temperature, humidity, energy, numeric, and fanspeed devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).
+Switch, button, alarm, dimmer, lock, temperature, humidity, energy, numeric, robot vacuum, and fanspeed devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).

 There is also a command provided for building Rules that can publish *any* on-the-fly MQTT message to a given topic.